gumaerc-testorg/4.112-fall-2012/content/pages/syllabus.md

 Required Resources
 ------------------

 A variety of tools and software are available for the design process, which includes form exploration, modeling, and producing drawings.
 For Project 1, students will be asked to use [Processing](http://processing.org/), an open source programming language, to develop digital generative drawings.
-Over the course of the studio, students are encouraged to develop their abilities in modeling their designs as well as producing representations and drawings using [Rhinoceros®](http://www.rhino3d.com/).
+Over the course of the studio, students are encouraged to develop their abilities in modeling their designs as well as producing representations and drawings using [Rhinoceros{{< sup "®" >}}](http://www.rhino3d.com/).

 Evaluation Criteria
 -------------------